Yero1990/CaFe-Online/nswan_work/README.md

 [General Hall C 12 GeV Analysis Procedure](https://hallcweb.jlab.org/DocDB/0010/001032/001/analysis_notes.pdf) by C. Yero

 ## Overview of Tasks/Meetings and Timeline
 Noah will be assigned several tasks on a weekly basis to be completed by the end of each week, and we'll meet at the start of the following week to discuss the progress made and new tasks to be completed.
-The entire study plan will last 10 weeks (can be flexible, depending on difficulty of tasks), after which Noah will have the necessary tools to be able to carry out and analyze the upcoming CaFe experiment in Hall C (June 8-15, 2022) <br>
+The entire study plan will last 10 weeks (can be flexible, depending on difficulty of tasks), after which Noah will have the necessary tools to be able to carry out and analyze the upcoming CaFe experiment in Hall C (Mid-August 2022) <br>

 By the end of the program, Noah will provide **a 2-4 page report on what has been learned.** It is also encouraged to present a  10-20 informal talk on the topics covered during the study plan.
 This will help solidify what has been learned. <br>

 > **We will meet on Mondays (flexible time) to discuss new tasks to be done during the week and Fridays (flexible time) to discuss work that has been done during that week.**

 **In-Person Meeting Information:** <br>
-Meeting Days:  Monday, Friday <br>
-Meeting Time: flexible (8 am - 6 pm) <br>
+Meeting Days:  Mondays @ 9:00 am <br>
 Meeting Room: PSB 2100L <br>

 Meeting Link (in case one of us can't attend in person): <br>